 Calories and Fat

 A 1-cup serving of durian fruit contains 357 calories.
 If you are concerned about calories, durian might not be the best choice.
-It also contains quite a bit of fat -- 13 grams per serving, accounting for 33 percent of the calories.
+It also contains quite a bit of fat -- 13 g per serving, accounting for 33 percent of the calories.
 Limit your fat intake to 20 percent to 35 percent of your daily calories.

 Carbohydrates and Fiber

-A serving of durian provides you with 3.6 grams of protein, or 6.4 percent to 7.8 percent of the daily recommended intake of 46 to 56 grams.
+A serving of durian provides you with 3.6 g of protein, or 6.4 percent to 7.8 percent of the daily recommended intake of 46 to 56 g.
 A study published in the May 2010 issue of the “American Journal of Gastroenterology” indicates that protein from meat and fish may result in increased risk of irritable bowel syndrome, so getting your protein from fruit, vegetables and other sources may be wise if you are at risk of this condition.

 Vitamins and Minerals

 Eat a 1-cup serving of durian, and you will get 80 percent of the vitamin C you need each day, as well as 61 percent of the thiamine.
 Durian also serves as a rich source of vitamin B-6 and potassium, containing 38 percent of the B-6 and 30 percent of the potassium your body requires daily.
 You will also get approximately 25 percent of the daily recommended intake of riboflavin and copper.